Tourism and wool – partners in survival at Nogo Station

 Over the past few years, the family has developed its station experience to be one of the most fascinating signature attractions in outback Queensland.

-There have been times during the drought when the sheep stocks at Nogo diminished to just a small flock for sheep-shearing demonstrations.
+There have been times during the drought when the sheep stocks at Nogo diminished to just a small flock.
 Now, with the rain, the animals are back and the potential is great as emerging Chinese demand for fine Australian Merino wool knows no limits.

 In the meantime, the Kinnons have created a huge animal reserve on the plains of Nogo Station to give visitors a unique encounter with outback animals including 1500 kangaroos that have taken up residence, hundreds of camels, wild donkeys, wild pigs, brumbies and diverse cattle breeds.
 Other wildlife, like the eagles, are fly-in, fly-out or a seasonal attraction like the emus and their chicks.